Home

 Trails

 During their stay, guests are encouraged to fully explore our property.
-There are miles of trails with views alternating between serene woods and scenes from our farm, which is home to horses, free-range chickens, our 30 year old donkey “Tigger” outdoor barn kitties, a Bernese Mountain dog named Sam and Pearl a energetic German Shepard.
+There are miles of trails with views alternating between serene woods and scenes from our farm, which is home to horses, free-range chickens, outdoor barn kitties, a Bernese Mountain dog named Sam and Pearl, an energetic German Shepard.
 We no longer accept pets as guests at WhistleWood, but we have plenty of animals on the farm to love during your stay.
+We lost Tigger, our beloved 40 year old donkey, on April 8, the same date as the solar eclipse.

 Chickens